zhouyangstrath/CABLEX_API/source/index.rst

 cable base configurations and includes design load cases in its routine.
 Noteworthy for its user-friendly interface, CABLEX offers advanced static/dynamic analysis features and flexible criteria ranges, making it a convenient tool for preliminary and detailed design checks.
 It stands out as a pioneering solution in the renewable energy sector.
-Figure 1 illustrates the workflows for the tool, which is initiated from Client/TFMC inputs and returns with an optimized configuration.

 .. image:: _static/owtcable.jpg
    :alt: CABLEX